edgar1016/doujinshi-dl-gui/.github/README.md

 ## Features

 - Configure various download options using checkboxes, input fields, and dropdown menus.
-- Set default options and presets for easy command configuration.
+- Presets for easy command configuration.
 - Allows for searching and sorting results.
 - Select files to download using .txt files.
 - Interactive interface for setting your API token.